mjon/WildCounts/_posts/2018-06-02-Seven-years-of-bird-counting-from-my-office.md

 ---

 Unlike bellbirds, fantails are resident in Lincoln with some birds successfully breeding here.
 The seasonal effect on fantail numbers is much weaker than for bellbirds.
-The overall trend is similar to the bellbirds with fantail numbers gradually increased over the first four years before decreasing in recent years.
+The overall trend is similar to the bellbirds with fantail numbers gradually increasing over the first four years before decreasing in recent years.
 Again, I expect this is a local effect of the tree removal around the building rather than a campus wide effect.

 <div class="indent">
 <figure>